Skip to content

 How to Decide: EDR vs MDR Decision Framework

 The choice between EDR and MDR depends on your organization's resources, risk tolerance, compliance requirements, and operational capabilities.
 Neither solution is universally superior—the optimal choice aligns with your specific business context, staffing reality, and security maturity.
-Use this decision framework to evaluate which model fits your needs.

 When to Choose EDR (Self-Managed)